Kizil Caves: Albert Grünwedel and the German school

-In 1912 Grünwedel proposed in 1912 a structural scheme which has remained influential throughout the 20th century.
+In 1912 Grünwedel proposed in 1912 a structural scheme which remained influential throughout the 20th century.
 It is essentially based on the definition of two schools of art, "Style 1" and "Style 2".
 Style I, qualified as "Indo-Iranian", derives from the Art of Gandhara, and murals tend to have dark cinnabar backgrounds with green and orange color schemes and natural shading, and the architecture tends to consist in squarish caves with cupola ceilings.
 Style II derives from Sasanian art, and is characterized by a strong contrast between brilliant green-blue pigments.
 Architecturally, the caves of Style II have a central stupa-pillar surrounded by a circular corridor for circumambulation.
 According to Grünwedel, Style II was before the 8th century CE.
 After Grünwedel, Albert von Le Coq and Ernst Waldschmidt proposed dates, based in the epigraphic inscriptions found in the caves.
 They proposed to date Style I from 500 to 600, and Style II from 600 to 650 CE.
 These chronological guidelines remained extremely influential throughout the 20th century, as late as the 1980s.

 Modern attempts at Carbon 14 dating

-Various attempts at radio-carbon analysis were made over the years, with various degrees of success, but with the main effect of pushing back the dates of the first caves to circa 300 BCE, and challenging the German classification according to styles and colors schemes.
+Various attempts at radio-carbon analysis were made over the years, with various degrees of success, but with the main effect of pushing back the dates of the first caves to circa 300 CE, and challenging the German classification according to styles and colors schemes.

 In 1979, a Chinese institute (文物保护科学技术研究所, Wenwu baohu kexue jishu yanjiusuo) carbon-tested caves 63, 47, 13.